Text

 Website Disclaimer

-Depicted Special Activity Airspace (SAA) and
+Depicted Special Activity Airspace (SAA) and Temporary

-your local Flight Service Station at 1-800-WX-BRIEF
+local Flight Service Station at 1-800-WX-BRIEF

 or contact air traffic control en route.